 Our plan of action?
 Hit up a couple of the smaller towns in the Hudson Valley, have lunch in Albany, take a leg stretch at Lake George, and then onward and upwards to Canada.

 You'll need your passport and potentially a visa, depending on what nationality you are, to complete this road trip; expect to spend about 40 minutes crossing the border, and from there it's about another 40 or so minutes to Montreal.

 By the time you arrive in the city it will most likely be evening, so dump your car at the hotel and scoot over to the 'Aura' light show that illuminates the Notre-Dame Basilica, then grab poutine for dinner.

-If you've got limited time to spare but still want to tick off one of North America's greatest natural wonders, then a road trip to see Niagara Falls may be the answer.
+If you've got limited time to spare but still want to tick off one of North America's greatest natural wonders, then a road trip from New York to see Niagara Falls may be the answer.

 Although the view from the Canadian side is the one you'll see on all the postcards, you shouldn't let that put you off staying in the States.
 In fact, it comes with its own perks.

 The U.S. side is cheaper, you'll be able to take the iconic Maid of the Mist boat tour, and to get close enough to practically shower in the falls - whether you want to or not - via the Cave of the Winds.

 Be sure to bring your passport along so that you can walk across the Rainbow Bridge, which links the two countries.

 Approximately a seven to eight hour drive from New York City, it's best to make a whole weekend of this trip, so book yourself into a plush hotel and enjoy the escape.